Microlandia, the brutally honest city builder, arrives on Steam.

 About Information Superhighway Games

-Information Superhighway Games is a two-person indie studio in Berlin, Germany.
-Founded alongside the first Early Access builds of Microlandia, the team consists of Cristián (programming and direction) and Karen (art and design).
+Information Superhighway Games is an indie studio in Berlin, Germany.
+Founded by Cristián (programming and direction) and Catalina (art and design) alongside the first Early Access builds of Microlandia, it has since grown to include more collaborators.
 They build games without “professional” engines (leaning on open-source tools they love) to make playful systems that explain the world.
 Early Microlandia builds on Itch.io already attracted press interest; PC Gamer asked: “Is this the Dark Souls of city builders?”